 Speed being an important factor as it is, both from a user interface and an SEO standpoint.
-Having so much to load for your users is a demanding task which requires hardware that can do it as efficiently as possible.
+Having so much to load for your users is a demanding task that requires hardware that can do it as efficiently as possible.

-Solid state drives do just that.
+Solid-state drives do just that.
 They read all this data simultaneously so the browsing speed will be much better, thanks to shorter loading times.
 As mentioned earlier HDDs read/write data with a 15-20 millisecond access time, while SSDs do it with a 0.2 access time.

 Traditional Web Hosting plans still store your information with rotating disks, while more modern ones have their SSD drives ready for you right away.